 An overview of some repositories available for archiving your data can be found in re3data.org.

 Another good resource where you can read more about this topic is the chapter on Sharing and Archiving Data.

 One of the reasons to do reproducible research is to provide others with the tools to build on top of it.
 If the details of the protocols are not shared, researchers can spend months optimizing them before being able to start with their projects.

 A tool that can be used to avoid this is protocols.io.
 It provides a way to ensure that your protocols are openly available, allowing you to update them while keeping track of the changes.
 Furthermore, having your protocols online makes them easier to share, creating opportunity for contributing.

 You can integrate your version control system with a general-purpose repository.
-For example, when integrating GitHub with Zenodo you can get Digital Object Identifiers or DOIs for your software.
+For example, when integrating GitHub or Gitlab with Zenodo (see Citing Software), you can get Digital Object Identifiers or DOIs for your software.
 This automatically makes it easier to share and makes it citable.
 You can read about DOIs in the chapter on Making Research Components Citable.

 Once you are done with your research you may want to collect all the digital parts of your project in one place.
 This is called a research compendium.
 Publishing your paper along with a research compendium allows the full extent of your research: from the design of the project, through the data recollection and analysis and the resulting outputs.

 This has endless advantages.
 It makes your work shareable and reproducible, others can build upon it and gives you more visibility.

 You can read how to set up your research compendia, this chapter.